bitcoin/bitcoin/doc/benchmarking.md

 For benchmarking, you only need to compile `bench_bitcoin`.
-The bench runner warns if you configure with `-DCMAKE_BUILD_TYPE=Debug`, but consider if building without it will impact the benchmark(s) you are interested in by unlatching log printers and lock analysis.
+The bench runner warns if you configure with `-DCMAKE_BUILD_TYPE=Debug`, but consider if building without it will impact the benchmark(s) you are interested in by disabling log printers and lock analysis.

     cmake -B build -DBUILD_BENCH=ON